-Under the LTP.
-SARs have been granted since 2006 instead of non-qualified tock options.
+(1) Under the LTIP, SARs have been granted since 2006 instead of non-qualified stock options.
 Stock options were utilized prior to 2006.
-Accordingly, awards under the heading "Option Awards" with an expiration date before 2016 are stock options, and awards with an expiration date in 2016 or 1202015.
-The exercises price of each stock option and SAR is equal to the NYSE closing price of Common Stock on the grant date.
+Accordingly, awards under the heading "Option Awards" with an expiration date before 2016 are stock options, and awards with an expiration date in 2016 or later are SARs.

+The exercise price of each stock option and SAR is equal to the NYSE closing price of Common Stock on the grant date.

 Payout levels for PSUs granted in 2013 and 2012 reflect target-level TSR and EPS performance, except for actual 2012 EPS performance.
 Actual payout vesting levels are shown for PSUs granted in 2011.
 Payouts for 2013 and 2012 PSUs will be based on actual performance.
-PSUs are described in the CDAA and footnote (2) to the Cortans of Planmase), except for actual 2012 EPS performance.
-Actual payout vesting levels are shown for PSUs granted in 2011.
-Payouts for 2013 and 2012 PSUs will be based on actual performance.
-PSUs are described in the CDAA and footnote (2) to the Cortans of Planmase).
-Zonis sites of SARs scheduled to vest on January 3, 2015, subject to the continued employment of the executive.
-SARs vest in the event of death, change-in-control or retimement occurring at least one year from the date of grant.
+PSUs are described in the CD&A and footnote (2) to the Grants of Plan-Based Awards table on page 50.
+Amounts in this column are calculated by multiplying the number of PSUs in the adjacent column by the NYSE closing price of Common Stock of \$113.80 on December 31, 2013.

+Consists of SARs scheduled to vest on January 2, 2016, subject to the continued employment of the executive.
+SARs vest in the event of death, change-in-control or retirement occurring at least one year from the date of grant.

 Consists of SARs scheduled to vest on January 3, 2015, subject to the continued employment of the executive.
-SARs vest in the event of death, change-in-control or retimement occurring at least one year from the date of grant.
-Consists of SARs.
-Scheduled to vest on January 3, 2015, subject to the continued employment of the executive.
-SARs vest in the event of death, change-in-control or retimement occurring at least one year from the date of grant.
-Consists of PSUs that are subject to vesting contingent on the achievement of established performance extender and the continued employment of the executive.
-Consists of PSUs that are subject to vesting contingent on the achievement of established performance extender and the continued employment of the executive.
-Subject to vesting contingent on the ach (1)
+SARs vest in the event of death, change-in-control or retirement occurring at least one year from the date of grant.

+Consists of SARs that vested on January 3, 2014.

+(8) Consists of SARs, 50% of which are subject to vesting on December 31, 2014 and 50% of which are subject to vesting on December 31, 2016, in each case contingent on the achievement of established performance criteria and the continued employment of the executive.
-Table of Contents

-COMPENSATION TABLES
+Consists of PSUs that are subject to vesting contingent on the achievement of established performance criteria over a three-year period ending on December 31, 2015, assuming the continued employment of the executive, subject to certain exceptions.

+(10) Consists of PSUs that are subject to vesting contingent on the achievement of established performance criteria over a three-year period ending on December 31, 2014, assuming the continued employment of the executive, subject to certain exceptions.

+(11) Consists of PSUs for which the service condition was satisfied on January 3, 2014.
+The number of PSUs shown reflects the Committee's approval of performance achievement relative to preestablished targets at 136% of the target performance level.